-- Prone position physical restraints and any physical restraint that inhibits digestion or respiration, inflicts pain, causes embarrassment or humiliation, causes hyperextension of joints, applies pressure on the chest or joints or allows for a free fall to the floor. - Aversive conditioning, defined as the application of startling, painful or noxious stimuli. - Pressure point techniques, defined as the application of pain for the purpose of achieving compliance.
+- Seclusion, defined as involuntary confinement of an individual in a room or area from which the individual is physically prevented or verbally directed from leaving.
+Seclusion includes physically holding a door shut or using a foot pressure lock. - Prone position physical restraints and any physical restraint that inhibits digestion or respiration, inflicts pain, causes embarrassment or humiliation, causes hyperextension of joints, applies pressure on the chest or joints or allows for a free fall to the floor. - Aversive conditioning, defined as the application of startling, painful or noxious stimuli. - Pressure point techniques, defined as the application of pain for the purpose of achieving compliance.
 A clinically-accepted bite release technique that is applied only as long as necessary to release the bite is not considered a pressure point technique. - A chemical restraint, defined as a drug used for the specific and exclusive purpose of controlling acute, episodic behavior.
-A chemical restraint does not include a drug ordered by a health care practitioner or dentist for the following use or event: - (i) Treatment of the symptoms of a specific mental, emotional or behavioral condition. - (ii) Pretreatment prior to a medical or dental examination or treatment. - (iii) An ongoing program of medication. - (iv) A specific, time-limited stressful event or situation to assist the individual to control the individual's own behavior. - A mechanical restraint, defined as a device used to control acute, episodic behavior that restricts the movement or function of an individual or portion of an individual's body, including a geriatric chair, bedrail that restricts the movement or function of the individual, helmet with fasteners, waist strap, head strap, restraint vest, camisole, restraining sheet, restraint board, handcuffs, anklets, wristlets, muffs and mitts with fasteners, chest restraint, and other similar devices.
+A Pro Re Nata (PRN) order for controlling acute, episodic behavior is a chemical restraint. - A mechanical restraint, defined as a device that restricts the movement or function of an individual or portion of an individual's body, including a geriatric chair, bedrail that restricts the movement or function of the individual, helmet with fasteners, waist strap, head strap, restraint vest, camisole, restraining sheet, restraint board, handcuffs, anklets, wristlets, muffs and mitts with fasteners, chest restraint, and other similar devices.
 A mechanical restraint does not include the use of a seat belt during movement or transportation.
-A mechanical restraint does not include a device prescribed by a health care practitioner for the following use or event: - (i) Post-surgical or wound care. - (ii) Balance or support to achieve functional body position, if the individual can easily remove the device or if the device is removed by a staff person immediately upon the request or indication by the individual, and if the individual plan includes periodic relief of the device to allow freedom of movement. - (iii) Protection from injury during a seizure or other medical condition, if the individual can easily remove the device or if the device is removed by a staff person immediately upon the request or indication by the individual, and if the individual plan includes periodic relief of the device to allow freedom of movement.

-Physical restraints must be included in the behavior support plan and must be approved by a human rights team prior to implementation.
-The behavior support plan and service plan must be reviewed, and revised, if necessary, according to the time frame established by the human rights team, not to exceed 6 months.
+Physical restraints must be included in the service plan and must be approved by a human rights team prior to implementation.
+The service plan must be reviewed, and revised, if necessary, according to the time frame established by the human rights team, not to exceed 6 months.

-The behavior support plan with permitted restrictive interventions, including physical restraints, must be summarized in the service plan and include:
+The service plan with restrictive interventions, including physical restraints, must include:

-- (1) The specific behavior to be addressed.

-- (2) An assessment of the behavior including the suspected reason for the behavior.

-- (3) The outcome desired.

-- (4) Methods for facilitating positive behaviors such as changes in the individual's physical and social environment, changes in the individual's routine, improving communications, recognizing and treating physical and behavior health conditions, voluntary physical exercise, redirection, praise, modeling, conflict resolution, de-escalation and teaching skills. - (5) Types of restrictive procedures that may be used and the circumstances under which the procedures may be used. - (6) A target date to achieve the outcome. - (7) The amount of time the restrictive procedure may be applied. - (8) The name of the staff person responsible for monitoring and documenting progress with the individual plan.
+- (1) The specific behavior to be addressed. - (2) An assessment of the behavior including the suspected reason for the behavior. - (3) The outcome desired. - (4) Methods for facilitating positive behaviors such as changes in the individual's physical and social environment, changes in the individual's routine, improving communications, recognizing and treating physical and behavior health conditions, voluntary physical exercise, redirection, praise, modeling, conflict resolution, de-escalation and teaching skills. - (5) Types of restrictive procedures that may be used and the circumstances under which the procedures may be used. - (6) A target date to achieve the outcome. - (7) The amount of time the restrictive procedure may be applied. - (8) The name of the staff person responsible for monitoring and documenting progress with the individual plan.